Skip to main content

 The object_url should be a valid URL to a file or folder in the remote bucket.
 In the code provided, the format() method is used to combine the bucket name and the data path returned by the writer to create a valid object URL.

-If the data and target collection are hosted by Google Cloud, the object URL should be similar to gs://remote-bucket/file-path.
+If the data and target collection are hosted by AWS, the object URL should be similar to s3://remote-bucket/file-path.
 For applicable URI to prefix the data path returned by the writer, please refer to Prepare Source Data.

 Check task progress